Creating The DC MPD Police Museum

 125 Officers in the Line of Duty

-Since established in 1861, the Washington, DC MPD has lost 125 police officers while serving in the line of duty.
+During its history, the Washington, DC MPD has lost 125 police officers while serving in the line of duty.
 To appropriately honor these fallen colleagues, the DC Police Memorial and Museum Board invites you to join us in maintaining our newly-renovatied Memorial Fountain and new Memorial Wall.
-Take a moment to see our vision and become a supporter.

 DC Metropolitan Police Museum